noobpk/frida-ios-hook/README.md

 	[+] New:

-		[-] Add new new option dump decrypt application.ipa
+		[-] Add new new option dump memory of application

 ```